How it Works

 There are 6 dampening pads.
 Each dampening pad can be adjusted to make a small amount of contact with each string.
 When the fabric comes into contact with the string, it alters the timbre to give it a twangy banjo sound.

 Check out our how-to video to learn more.

 Does it work on acoustic guitars?

-Does this attach to curved bodies?
+Does it attach to curved bodies?

 Not at the moment.
 It’s designed for guitars with a flat body surface.
 We may come out with an accessory that would be a replacement part for the mounting base which would accommodate more common curved bodied guitars, such as a Les Paul.

 Can you turn it on and off quickly?

 Without taking the device off, you can loosen the side screw just enough so that the main body can rotate but will stay in place when you take your hand off.
 Then, just rotate the main body out of the way and back into place with ease.

 On the bottom of the mounting base is microsuction material.
 This material has thousands of microscopic air pockets that create partial vacuums between the tape and the surface.
 The great thing about it is that it has a strong hold without leaving any kind of sticky residue.

 Yes.
 If dust collects over time, you can wash it with a damp cloth, let it dry for a while, then it will be good as new again.
 You can also use scotch tape to pull dirt or dust off.